nextflow-io/nextflow/docs/azure.rst

-azure.batch.accountName                         The batch service account name. azure.batch.accountKey                          The batch service account key. azure.batch.endpoint                            The batch service endpoint e.g. ``https://nfbatch1.westeurope.batch.azure.com``. azure.batch.location                            The batch service location e.g. ``westeurope``.
+azure.batch.accountName                         The batch service account name. azure.batch.accountKey                          The batch service account key. azure.batch.endpoint                            The batch service endpoint e.g. ``https://nfbatch1.westeurope.batch.azure.com``. azure.batch.location                            The name of the batch service region, e.g. ``westeurope`` or ``eastus2``.
 This is not needed when the endpoint is specified. azure.batch.autoPoolMode                        Enable the automatic creation of batch pools depending on the pipeline resources demand (default: ``true``). azure.batch.allowPoolCreation                   Enable the automatic creation of batch pools specified in the Nextflow configuration file (default: ``false``). azure.batch.deleteJobsOnCompletion              Enable the automatic deletion of jobs created by the pipeline execution (default: ``true``).